skramm/homog2d/manual.md

 h.init(); // reset to unit transformation
 ```

+### 4.1 - Setting up from a given planar transformation

+The three planar transformations (rotation, translation, scaling) are available directly through provided member functions.
+They are available in two forms: "`setXxxx()`" and "`addXxxx()`".
+The first one starts from the identity transformation and builds the requested one.
+The second form adds the requested transformation to the matrix.

-You can create a rotation or a scale transformation with one of these:
+- You can create a rotation or a scale transformation with one of these:
 ```C++
 Homogr h;
 h.setRotation( 3.14 ); // angle of PI radians